I suppose we should congratulate the Minister of State before we start taking any business.

 I have previously spoken on this matter and will not take any more time except to once again thank the Seanad and my colleagues in Sinn Féin and Fianna Fáil and the Independent Deputies who have forced the Dáil to see sense.

 This is a very good example not of negativity but of the new Dáil that prevents measures being pushed through without their being based on evidence.
 What jumps to mind is the event in the packed audiovisual room recently.
-A series of people came forward to talk about science-based evidence, yet a measure was introduced without it being based on anything.
+A series of people came forward to talk about science-based evidence, yet a measure was introduced without being based on anything.
 I am delighted, therefore, that sense is prevailing and that the Minister of State has spoken about a discretionary fund.
 I look forward to working with him but I certainly would like to focus on the real problems on the ground in Galway, including housing, public transport, health and an overall plan for the city.
 There is no such plan because in my time as a city councillor, the city council told me it did not have the resources to produce a master plan for the city, putting the common good to the fore.
 We are actually now reliant on developers for a plan for the city.
 The council will have some input but it will not be the driving force.
 The excuse given to me was that the council did not have the resources to produce a master plan.
 Can one imagine that we are back to developer-driven development in Galway, a city whose housing crisis is equal to that of Dublin?

 I will be brief because people already know my views on this issue.
 These amendments are very much based on Galway but circumstances similar to those in Galway exist in Cork city.
 I offer my full support to the public representatives in Galway and its surrounds because they know at first hand the effects this measure will have on their area.
 I can see what is going to happen in my constituency, Cork South-West, where there was not one shred of democracy.
 Elected councillors from every party, including Fine Gael and Fianna Fáil, as well as the independents, were totally against the amalgamation, especially the serious land grab, which will cost the rural communities severely.
 It does not matter whether it is in west Cork or Galway; it is the very same issue.
 It is the rural communities that will suffer.

 My main worry is that the public representatives were not listened to, regardless of their location.
-Why have we elected representatives in councils who can speak on behalf of and working with the people on the ground if they simply do not have a say when it comes to issues such as this?
+Why have we elected representatives in councils who can speak on behalf of and work with the people on the ground if they simply do not have a say when it comes to issues such as this?
 They are being overlooked.
-Rural communities, be they in Galway or west Cork, are suffering and haemorrhaging terribly, and what is proposed will inflict further difficulties if it goes in my constituency in Cork.
+Rural communities, be they in Galway or west Cork, are suffering and haemorrhaging terribly, and what is proposed will inflict further difficulties if it happens in my constituency in Cork.
 The islands and all the other communities will suffer.
 There was no proper consultation or dialogue.
 It was dictation from the top.
 I would appreciate it if the Minister of State considered this.
 I will be standing here again, please God, explaining to him where the Government went wrong and what it has cost the rural community of west Cork.

 To be helpful to the House, there is an understanding that the Minister of State must leave shortly.
 We are almost finished.
 The Minister of State is accepting all the amendments.